Testing the limits of natural language models for predicting human language judgments: Methods

-\colornewtext{\citet{wang-cho-2019-bert} have suggested an alternative approach for computing sentence probabilities in bidirectional (BERT-like) models, using a pseudo-log-likelihood measure which simply sums the log-probability of each token conditioned on all of the other tokens in the sentence.
-While this measure does not yield a probability measure \cite[][]{cho_2019_bert}, it is positively correlated with human acceptability judgments for several bidirectional models \cite{lau_2020_how,salazar-etal-2020-masked}.
+\citet{wang-cho-2019-bert} proposed an alternative approach for computing sentence probabilities in bidirectional (BERT-like) models, using a pseudo-log-likelihood measure that simply sums the log-probability of each token conditioned on all of the other tokens in the sentence.
+While this measure does not reflect a true probability distribution \cite[][]{cho_2019_bert}, it is positively correlated with human acceptability judgments for several bidirectional models \cite{lau_2020_how,salazar-etal-2020-masked}.
 To directly compare this existing approach to our novel method for computing probabilities, we again used the method of controversial sentence pairs to identify the approach most aligned with human judgments.
 For each bidirectional model (BERT, RoBERTa, and ELECTRA), we created two copies of the model, each using a different approach for computing sentence probabilities.
-We synthesized 40 synthetic sentence pairs to maximally differentiate between the two copies of each model, with each copy assigning a higher probability to a different sentence in the pair.
-We then tested 30 human participants, presenting each participant with all 120 sentence pairs.
+We synthesized 40 sentence pairs to maximally differentiate between the two copies of each model, with each copy assigning a higher probability to a different sentence in the pair.
+Subsequently, we tested 30 human participants, presenting each participant with all 120 sentence pairs.
 Model-human consistency was quantified as in the main experiment.